genesiscommunitysuccess/docs/docs/04_front-end/02_web-components/04_presentation/01_avatar.md

 ### Filled, coloured, and shaped

-The `fill` and `color` attributes of the _avatar_ create CSS custom properties which can be used to style the control.
+The `fill` and `color` attributes of the _avatar_ create CSS custom properties, which can be used to style the control.

 ```css
 alpha-avatar {